imclerran/roc-start/repository/GET_LISTED.md

 2) Your release must include among its assets a Blake-3 hashed tar.br zip of your repo.
     - Using the github action [hasnep/bundle-roc-library](https://github.com/hasnep/bundle-roc-library) is recommended.

+> __Note__
-Note that some packages and platforms are already included in the repository, but do not currently appear in the TUI app, and cannot be imported via the CLI due to not meeting the requirements above.
+> Some packages and platforms are already included in the repository, but do not currently appear in the TUI app, and cannot be imported via the CLI due to not meeting the requirements above.

 ## For platform authors
 Platform authors may optionally add an app-stub to improve the experience for users creating apps with their platform.
 This allows `roc-start` to generate a basic implementation of the interface provided to the platform, as well as the application header.
 Thus the output of `roc-start` can be a fully functional hello-world app, or similar.